bigjosh/Voyant-test-board/README.md

 Note that currently all SPI ports run at 1MHz to reduce the chances of signal quality problems, but this can be increased on any or all ports with changes to the firmware.

 ## API

-The API is a set of ASCII text commands and responses that are sent over the SPI command serial port.
-Each command/response is a line that is terminated with any combination of carriage returns and/or line feeds.
+The API is a set of ASCII text commands and responses that are sent over the command serial port.
+Each command and response is a line of ASCII text.
+Requests can be terminated with any combination of carriage returns and/or line feeds.
+Responses are always terminated with a carriage return character (ASCII 13, or '\r') and a newline character (ASCII 10, or '\n').

 Every command sent to the test board generates a single response back to the host.
 All commands are currently synchronous so the responses will always be sent in the same order as the their requests.

 The maximum line length in either direction is currently 255 bytes.

 ### Cheat Sheet

+If necessary, download the firmware to the board per these [instructions](#Development-environment).

 Connect to first USB serial port that shows up on your host.
 All requests and responses are single line of ASCII text.